Skip to main content

 You can find runnable example here and more info about Jest here.

-import {shallow} from 'enzyme'
+import {defineConfig} from 'vitest/config'

 })

-// test-utils.js
+// test-utils.tsx

 import React from 'react'